-Today, there are 648 million people living in extreme poverty, making less than $2.15 per day.
+Today, 648 million people live in extreme poverty, making less than $2.15 per day.

-Food for the Hungry (FH) exists so communities challenged by the complexities of extreme poverty, injustice and marginalization have the resources and opportunities to be resilient and flourish.
-For over 50 years, FH and supporters like you have been motivated by our Christian faith to devotedly serve vulnerable people and marginalized communities.
-In 2022, nearly 10 million people across more than 3,500 communities in 19 countries have been reached and their lives strengthened.
+Food for the Hungry exists so people and communities challenged by the complexities of extreme poverty, injustice, and marginalization can be resilient and flourish.
+For over 50 years, FH and supporters like you have been motivated by our Christian faith to devotedly serve the most vulnerable.
+In 2023, nearly 10 million people across 3,474 communities in 18 countries have been reached and their lives strengthened.

 address the root causes of extreme poverty

 Through partnering with FH, you will not just alleviate the symptoms of poverty – you will help address the root causes of it.

 With your support, local FH staff partners with communities.
 Community leaders, teachers, and families all share their unique challenges.
 Together, we find innovative solutions to strengthen their community.